motech/modules/docs/source/batch.rst

 Introduction
 ############

-The Batch Module is an implementation of the Spring batch, which is a framework for dealing with batch processing - reading and processing a large amounts of data.
-Batch Module essential functions are scheduling, triggering and processing the jobs, it allows to schedule and automate basic batch operations so they can be executed without any user interaction.
+The Batch Module is an implementation of the `Spring Batch <http://projects.spring.io/spring-batch/>`_, which is a framework for dealing with batch processing - reading and processing large amounts of data.
+Batch Module essential functions are scheduling, triggering and processing the jobs.
+It allows to schedule and automate basic batch operations so they can be executed without any user interaction.

 #####